 Every three years, a statutory actuarial examination of the Scheme is prepared in accordance with the National Provident Fund Restructuring Act 1990 and the Financial Markets Conduct Act 2013 (refer note 13).
-The most recent actuarial examination was carried out as at 31 March 2018.
+The most recent statutory actuarial examination was carried out as at 31 March 2021.

 In addition, an actuarial review of the Scheme is undertaken annually.
-Provisional figures from the actuarial review of the Scheme as at 31 March 2020 are set out below for the funding level and vested benefits ratio.
-The assumptions and methodology used to value the liabilities as at 31 March 2020 are those currently intended to be used for the actuarial review of the Scheme as at 31 March 2020.
+The results of the most recent actuarial review of the Scheme, as at 31 March 2022, are set out below for the funding level and vested benefits ratio.